greenhub-project/docs/docs/guide/README.md

 The goal of this initiative is to collect data about energy consumption from Android devices in order to have real-world data to conduct further research, while making it available to the whole community.

-Our approach to gather data is based on the **crowsourcing** model.
+Our approach to gather data is based on the **crowdsourcing** model.